PedroDBFlores/moby-docker-an-introduction/4-that-doesnt-expose-me-much.md

 Let's just not print something on STDOUT since it's not that useful, but hosting a webserver might be a little bit better.
 Let's write something with the Deno runtime.

+Deno is a simple, modern and secure runtime for JavaScript, TypeScript, and WebAssembly that uses V8 and is built in Rust.

+Not my words, go to deno.land and see for yourself!

 We have our Dockerfile right [here](./a-deno-server/Dockerfile), which we will go through now.
 Let's build it with `docker build -t my-deno-webserver:latest .`

 ## Exposé... actually EXPOSE